Desire Of My Soul

 —Hebrews 11:3

-In [the] beginning was the Word, and the Word was with God, and the Word was God.
+In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
-All things came into being through Him, and apart from Him not even one thing came into being that has come into being.
+All things came into being through Him [the Word], and apart from Him not even one thing came into being that has come into being.

 —John 1:1-3

-But who or what is this WORD that “came from the Father”?
+So who or what is this WORD that “came up from the Father”?
 And since creation is part and parcel of God’s redemption story, what part does this WORD play?

 Let’s continue strolling both sides of the bridge to discover God’s mystery and riches in the WORD, in the one whom all the treasures of wisdom and knowledge are hidden.